rdev5/node-av/README.md

 # node-av
 > Based on the Pure Cambridge Edition

-A series of useful command line utilities for searching the Authorized Version of the King James Bible.
+A series of useful command line utilities for searching and studying the Authorized Version of the King James Bible.

 ## Getting Started